wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ORDER BY submit_time ,status desc
     ```

 18. Select **Run** from the toolbar menu to execute the SQL command.
-You should see an output similar to the following that shows query executions for the `asa.sql.workload01` user having a **high** importance Also note that the 'asa.sql.workload02' queries being are in **Suspended** status while the high priority queries are being run.
+You should see an output similar to the following that shows query executions for the `asa.sql.workload01` user having a **high** importance.
+Also note that the 'asa.sql.workload02' queries are in **Suspended** status while the high priority queries are being run.

     ![SQL query results showing asa.sql.workload01 queries with a higher importance than those queries from asa.sql.workload02.](media/sql-query-4-results.png "SQL script")